A topic from the subject of Chemical Education in Chemistry.

 Introduction

 Organic chemistry is the study of carbon-based compounds.
-Organic compounds are found in all living things, and they play a vital role in many industrial processes.
-Functional groups are specific atoms or groups of atoms that are responsible for the chemical properties of organic compounds.
-Reactions are chemical processes that involve the transformation of one or more reactants into one or more products.
+These compounds are fundamental to life and are involved in numerous industrial processes.
+Functional groups are specific atoms or groups of atoms within a molecule that are responsible for its characteristic chemical reactions.
+Reactions, in the context of organic chemistry, are the processes by which organic molecules are transformed.

 Basic Concepts